rob-g2-365/waveshare_epaper_picture_frame/README.md

 ## Introduction

-This project uses displays a image on an e-paper picture frame.
+This project displays an image on an e-paper picture frame.
 The picture switches once per day.
 Included are the list of materials and how to build it.

 ![E Picture frame display](./docs/images/epicture_frame.jpg)

 ## Knowledge Assumptions
 I am assuming in this project that the user knows how to do the following:

-* Be able to read a electrical schematic.
+* Be able to read an electrical schematic.
-* Basic soldering of through hole components.
+* Basic soldering of through-hole components.
 * Configure and build a project using the Arduino IDE.
 * Be able to slice a 3d Model and send it to a 3d printer.
 * Be able to use brass inserts using a soldering iron.
-* Run a python script.
+* Run a Python script.

 ## File List